dreamRs/shinypop/README.md

 ### noty

-Notfications with various themes and options to configure :
+Notifications with various themes and options to configure :

 ```r
 ui <- fluidPage(